Please enable JavaScript to view this site.

 However this re-rotation is performed by rotating about the center of the box, which has changed position since the box has changed size.
 This implies a complex coordinates transformation on the part of Q++Studio to ensure that the resulting box appears where and how one intuitively expects it to.

 In the example above right, based on the QuarkXPress user interface, both settings produce the same text and textbox, visually, but the top settings are always preferable.
-When using QuarkXPress, the present message is only a warning which does not interrupt diary processing, if the rotation angle is a multiple of 90 degrees, but we strongly recommend that you address this message.

 Note that rotating text independently of the text frame that contains it is a bit more complex when using InDesign.
 See the page rotating text and text frames independently on the InDesignSecrets website for detailed examples.